 Chicken has been gaining in popularity.
 In fact, chicken now outranks all other animal proteins — beef, pork, turkey and others — in per capita consumption in America, according to the U.S. Department of Agriculture.

 Video of the Day

-Six Steps to Baking the Perfect Chicken Breast
+7 Steps to the Perfect Baked Chicken Breast

 Step 2: Make Sure Chicken Breasts Have the Same Thickness